KeralaBlockchainAcademy/PMAJAY-B1/30-JavaScript/Exercises/README.md

 d.
 Provide an option to remove recipes from the favorites list.
 Additional Questions:
 e.
 Allow users to add new recipes, including ingredients, to the predefined array.
 f.
 Implement a rating system for recipes where users can rate and see the average rating.
-g. g.
+g.
 Provide a filter option to sort recipes by rating, preparation time, or complexity.